 Hypothetical condition vs. extraordinary assumption

-Here’s an additional example to help illustrate when to use an extraordinary assumption vs. hypothetical condition.
+Here is an example to help illustrate when to use an extraordinary assumption vs. a hypothetical condition.
 Let’s say you’re doing an appraisal on an acreage property that was formerly used as a farm.
+If you suspect the property might be contaminated but you have no knowledge of contamination, you might employ an extraordinary assumption:

 This appraisal was developed using the extraordinary assumption that the acreage being valued is assumed free of any environmental hazards, i.e., pesticides, herbicides, underground storage tanks, etc. The appraiser is not aware of any environmental screening of the property as of the effective date of the appraisal.
 The use of this extraordinary assumption might have affected the assignment results.

-If the property has been tested and you are aware that the property is contaminated, and it is appropriate to value the property as if uncontaminated, you would employ a hypothetical condition:
+Conversely, if the property has been tested and you are aware that the property is contaminated, and it is appropriate to value the property as if uncontaminated, you would employ a hypothetical condition:

 There is known contamination within the subject property; however, this appraisal has been developed using the hypothetical condition that the subject property is not contaminated or otherwise environmentally affected.
 The use of this hypothetical condition might have affected the assignment results.